LCZ-ctrl/dogs-vs-cats-resnet18/README.md

 ```
 python train.py
 ```
 I used ```ReduceLROnPlateau``` to monitor the validation loss.
-If the validation loss does not decrease within 5 epochs, the learning rate is reduced by a factor of 0.5.
+If the validation loss does not decrease within 5 epochs, the learning rate will be reduced by a factor of 0.5.
 ```
 scheduler = ReduceLROnPlateau(
     optimizer,